Nasreena847/Weather-Forecast/README.md

 # Weather App

-**A simple React.js weather application** that fetches real-time weather data from the OpenWeatherMap API.
+**A React.js weather application** that fetches real-time weather data from the OpenWeatherMap API.
 The app displays current weather details and a weekly forecast for a specified location.
 It features a responsive design, allowing users to view weather information on various devices.

 ## Features